Introduction To Java Interview Questions For Fresher Applicants

 package or default access level in Java

-- package is a keyword which is used to declare a package in Java; a package is a directory on which a class in Java belongs.
+- the package is a keyword that is used to declare a package in Java; a package is a directory to which a class in Java belongs.

-- package or default access level is second highest restrictive access modifier after private and any variable, method or class declared as package-private is only accessible on the package it belongs.
+- package or default access level is the second-highest restrictive access modifier after private, and any variable, method or class declared as package-private is only accessible on the package it belongs to.

-The good thing about default modifier is that top-level class can also be package-private if there is no class level access modifier.
+The good thing about the default modifier is that the top-level class can also be package-private if there is no class-level access modifier.

 protected keyword in Java

-The difference between private and protected keyword is that protected method, variable or nested class not only accessible inside a class, inside the package but also outside of the package on a subclass.
+The difference between private and protected keyword is that protected method, variable or nested class accessible inside a class, inside the package, and outside of the package on a subclass.

 public keyword in Java

-Public is least restrictive access modifier in Java programming language and its bad practice to declare field, method or class by default public because once you make it public it’s very difficult to make any change on the internal structure of the class as it affects all clients using it.
+The public is the least restrictive access modifier in the Java programming language, and its bad practice to declare field, method or class by default public because once you make it public, it’s very difficult to make any change on the internal structure of the class as it affects all clients using it.

 This has been a guide to List Of Java Interview Questions and Answers so that the candidate can crackdown these Java Interview Questions easily.
 You may also look at the following articles to learn more –